Seif-APIs/JavaFileUploader/README.md

 ```

 # Usage with Symfony
 To make this uploader compatible with Symfony, place the scripts inside your project web folder, the scripts will then create a folder named "Uploads", all uploaded files will be saved inside that folder.
-To change the upload destination folder, open the upload.php script and change the folder path.
+To change the upload destination folder, open the upload.php script and change the folder path (do the same for delete.php script).

 The upload method will return a string consisting of the file name as stored in the service, concat it with your server web folder url to get the url to the uploaded image.
 ### Exemple